cisco-intersight/terraform-provider-intersight/website/docs/r/tam_security_advisory.html.markdown

 This complex property has following sub-properties:
   + `moid`:(string)(Computed)"The Moid of the referenced REST resource."
   + `object_type`:(string)(Computed)"The Object Type of the referenced REST resource."
   + `selector`:(string)(Computed)"An OData $filter expression which describes the REST resource to be referenced.
-This field may\nbe set instead of 'moid' by clients.
-If 'moid' is set this field is ignored.
-If 'selector'\nis set and 'moid' is empty/absent from the request, Intersight will determine the Moid of the\nresource matching the filter expression and populate it in the MoRef that is part of the object\ninstance being inserted/updated to fulfill the REST request.
-An error is returned if the filter\nmatches zero or more than one REST resource.\nAn example filter string is: Serial eq '3AA8B7T11'."
+This field may\nbe set instead of 'moid' by clients.\n1.
+If 'moid' is set this field is ignored.\n1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of the\nresource matching the filter expression and populates it in the MoRef that is part of the object\ninstance being inserted/updated to fulfill the REST request.\nAn error is returned if the filter matches zero or more than one REST resource.\nAn example filter string is: Serial eq '3AA8B7T11'."
 * `permission_resources`:(Array)(Computed)"A slice of all permission resources (organizations) associated with this object.
 Permission ties resources and its associated roles/privileges.\nThese resources which can be specified in a permission is PermissionResource.
 Currently only organizations can be specified in permission.\nAll logical and physical resources part of an organization will have organization in PermissionResources field.\nIf DeviceRegistration contains another DeviceRegistration and if parent is in org1 and child is part of org2, then child objects will\nhave PermissionResources as org1 and org2.
 Parent Objects will have PermissionResources as org1.\nAll profiles/policies created with in an organization will have the organization as PermissionResources."
 This complex property has following sub-properties:
   + `moid`:(string)(Computed)"The Moid of the referenced REST resource."
   + `object_type`:(string)(Computed)"The Object Type of the referenced REST resource."
   + `selector`:(string)(Computed)"An OData $filter expression which describes the REST resource to be referenced.
-This field may\nbe set instead of 'moid' by clients.
-If 'moid' is set this field is ignored.
-If 'selector'\nis set and 'moid' is empty/absent from the request, Intersight will determine the Moid of the\nresource matching the filter expression and populate it in the MoRef that is part of the object\ninstance being inserted/updated to fulfill the REST request.
-An error is returned if the filter\nmatches zero or more than one REST resource.\nAn example filter string is: Serial eq '3AA8B7T11'."
+This field may\nbe set instead of 'moid' by clients.\n1.
+If 'moid' is set this field is ignored.\n1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of the\nresource matching the filter expression and populates it in the MoRef that is part of the object\ninstance being inserted/updated to fulfill the REST request.\nAn error is returned if the filter matches zero or more than one REST resource.\nAn example filter string is: Serial eq '3AA8B7T11'."
 * `recommendation`:(string)"Recommended action to resolve the security advisory."
 * `severity`:(Array with Maximum of one item) -"Severity level of the Intersight Advisory."
 This complex property has following sub-properties:
   + `additional_properties`:
 (Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
+  + `class_id`:(string)(Computed)"The concrete type of this complex type.
+Its value must be the same as the 'objectType' property.\nThe OpenAPI document references this property as a discriminator value."
   + `object_type`:(string)"The concrete type of this complex type.\nThe ObjectType property must be set explicitly by API clients when the type is ambiguous.
 In all other cases, the \nObjectType is optional. \nThe type is ambiguous when a managed object contains an array of nested documents, and the documents in the array\nare heterogeneous, i.e. the array can contain nested documents of different types."
 * `state`:(string)"Current state of the advisory.
 Indicates if the user is interested in getting updates for the advisory."
 * `status`:(string)"Cisco assigned status of the published advisory based on whether the investigation is complete or on-going."